lucaspape/monitoring_nodejs/README.md

 }
 ```

-Now the command is considered failed when the output is larget than 500.
+Now the command is considered failed when the output is larger than 500.

 Available ```on_error``` methods: